bitcoinscalinglabs/bitcoin-ipc/docs/specs/scope-of-work.md

 ### Step 4: Transfer funds from subnet *A* to subnet *B*
 - Definition of a Bitcoin *Propagate(A, B, Transfers[])* transaction:
-    - The transaction will be submitted using the *txWithArbitraryData(in, out, data)* functionality, where:
+    - The transaction will be submitted using the *writeArbitraryData(in, out, data)* functionality, where:
         - *in*: **UTXO(s) spendable by *A*
         - *out*: **a UTXO locked with the *subnetPK* of *B,* with the total amount to be transferred
         - *data*: **it contains the destination subnet and information about the transfers to be made: the amounts and the destination addresses.